geekcell/imagekit-bundle/README.md

 # imagekit-bundle
-A Symfony bundle for ImageKit integration
+A Symfony bundle for Imagekit integration